dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/RestoreTable.md

 The name of the schema to which you want the table restored.
 {: .paramDefnFirst}
+This schema must already exist in your database.
+{: .noteNote}

 destTable
 {: .paramName}

 The name of the restored table.
 {: .paramDefnFirst}
+This table must already exist in your database.
+{: .noteNote}

 sourceSchema
 {: .paramName}